MagikMowgli/K8s-Operator/README.md

 ## What It Does

 - Watch for `BigQueryTable` custom resources in Kubernetes
-- Automatically creates tables in Google BigQuery
+- Automatically creates and deletes tables in Google BigQuery
 - Manages table lifecycle (create, delete)

 ## Prerequisites